NiklasA/StripesExampleWebSphere/README.md

 # Test Project (Java Stripes on a IBM WebSphere Liberty Profile)
-War File will be used to investigate an issue in a Java Stripes framework.
+EAR / WAR File will be used to investigate an issue in a Java Stripes framework.